The seats were good in size and design, but the storage space was limited.

 The bathroom is standard in size and amenities are on the scarce side.

 The food is of a good standard overall, but THERE IS NO WINE LIST, which is unacceptable on an international business class flight.
-Qantas staff seems to get a crash course in wine for a few days and are the called "Qantas Sommeliers" - maybe proper sommeliers should protest this pretense.
+Qantas staff seems to get a crash course in wine for a few days and are the called "Qantas Sommeliers" - maybe properly qualified sommeliers should protest this pretense.
 I asked what white wines were available; the answer was "We have a Chardonnay or a Sauvignon Blanc."
 Very informative.

 The entertainment system was very good overall.